Race Day Schedule

 Race!
 AM Session 9:10 AM

 This is why you came!

-When in the grid, follow the directions of the grid marshall, who will direct you to the starting line for each run.
+When in the grid, follow the directions of the grid marshal, who will direct you to the starting line for each run.
 After each run, re-enter the grid, pulling up into the same lane and preserving the same order.
-In general, 3 runs are guaranteed for each racer, although frequently 4 or even 5 are had depending on how many cars there are and how smoothly things go.
+In general, 3 runs are guaranteed for each racer, although frequently 4 are had depending on how many cars there are and how smoothly things go.